ElektraInitiative/libelektra/src/tools/fuse/README.md

 - Moving an ``@elektra.value``-file corrupts the filesystem/key database (See this [issue](https://issues.libelektra.org/3648)).
 As editors like `vim` may move a file during editing, such editors cannot reliably be used on these pseudo-files.
 - Only works on POSIX-compatible systems with support for FUSE (via fusepy)
 - chmod/chown is not implemented (i.e. does nothing and reports success) and does not signal a "not supported error" to enable compatibility with common tools like `cp`.
-- Access related errorcodes not yet implemented (e.g. normal user tries to write to system:/) (defaulting to read only fs - error)
-- Everything that is labled as `TODO` in the source.